Abdoulaye-Koroko/developer-test-solution/README.md

 ## Obtaining the odds from web page

 You can also obtain the odds from a web page that consists of a single-page application allowing you to upload a JSON file containing the data intercepted by the rebels about the plans of the Empire i.e. the **empire.json** file.
-It assumes that **millennium-falcon.json** and the database **universe.db** are already integrated into the application, i.e. not supplied by the user.
-Here we use `examples/example1/millennium-falcon.json` and `examples/example1/universe.db` as references.
-You can change them by changing  `path_to_falcon_millenimum` in `frontend/odds_calculator/utils:calculate_odds
-` function  to the path towards the new reference database.
+It assumes that **millennium-falcon.json** and the database **universe.db** are already integrated into the application, i.e. they are not supplied by the user.
+Here I use `examples/example1/millennium-falcon.json` and `examples/example1/universe.db` as references.
+You can change them by changing  `path_to_falcon_millenimum` in `frontend/odds_calculator/utils:calculate_odds function  to the path towards the new reference database.

-The webage is developed with **Django** framework.
+The webage is developed with [Django framework](https://www.djangoproject.com/).

 To start the web application just run the following command-lines :